 “Read more,” on the other hand, is a never-ending goal.
 It’s pretty much all middle.
-Nebulous resolutions like this one are easy to fail at, and almost impossible to meet—there’s not really a way to just check them off and move on.
+Nebulous resolutions such as this one are easy to fail at, and almost impossible to meet—there’s not really a way to just check them off and move on.
 There is a good amount of research on what gets people to follow through on their goals, and one of the important things is making a firm, specific plan.

 But I think that trying to live by this advice still leaves something to be desired.
 I once read about a study that found telling people about your plans to do something made you less likely to do it, because you got positive affirmation for your intentions, rather than for the results.
-Since then I’ve tried to keep my most important resolutions secret, working on them in ascetic solitude, and scolding myself when I crack and seek advice or support from another person.
+Since then, I’ve tried to keep my most important resolutions secret, working on them in ascetic solitude, and scolding myself when I crack and seek advice or support from another person.
 As though an accomplishment would feel more satisfying, more deserved, if the work that went into it stayed invisible.
 Like it would be better if no one knew anything of me but success.

 There are two major criticisms of New Year’s resolutions as a cultural practice.
 One is that it’s a bummer to deliberately search out inadequacies in yourself.
 I agree there.
 The other is that they usually don’t work.
 I don’t think this one matters as much.
 There is value in identifying what we want from our lives and trying to get it, even if the effort fails.

 Resolutions can also be renewed, abandoned, or adjusted at any time.
 My colleague Megan Garber suggested “autumn resolutions” last year, calling fall a “time of renewal.”
 The fresh-start research says you get a similar time of renewal every Monday, a chance to take stock and state your desires.
-And however arbitrary the New Year may be, it offers a mountain peak on which to stand and survey the 356-day expanse behind, and the one ahead.
+And however arbitrary the New Year may be, it offers a mountain peak on which to stand and survey the 365-day expanse behind, and the one ahead.